SupermanMario/bot-policies/terms.md

 We may update these terms at any time.
 Continued use of the Bot constitutes acceptance of new terms.

 ## 6. Contact
-For questions about these terms, please contact [Your Contact Method]
+For questions about these terms, please join: discord.gg/GY4FQ2BRnk.